 Use the change ip-codec-set command to define a list of codecs to use for calls between the enterprise and the service provider.
 For the compliance test, ip-codec-set 2 was used for this purpose.
-The Dynamic IP SIP Trunk Service supports G.729A and G.711MU.
-Thus, these codecs were included in this set, in order of preference.
-The order of preference is defined by the end customer.
-Enter G.729A and G.711MU in the Audio Codec column of the table.
+The Dynamic IP SIP Trunk Service supports G.729A, G.711A and G.711MU.
+During compliance testing, each of the supported codecs were tested independently by changing the order of preference to list the codec being tested as the first choice.
+The true order of preference is defined by the end customer.
+In the example below, G.729A and G.711MU was entered in the Audio Codec column of the table.
 Default values can be used for all other fields.

 '''

 change ip-codec-set 2

 Page

 1 of

-2

 IP Codec Set

 Codec Set: 2

-Audio Silence

-Frames
+Silence Frames

-Packet
+Audio

+Packet.

 Codec

-Suppression Per Pkt Size(ms)
+Suppression Per Pkt Size (ms)

 1: G.729A

 n

 2

-2.0
+20

+20

 2: G.711MU

-2

-20

-n

 3:

 '''

-Since T.38 fax is not supported, set the Fax Mode to off.
+Since T.38 fax is not supported, set the Fax Mode to off on Page 2.

 '''

-2

 change ip-codec-set 2

 Page

 2 of

 IP Codec Set

 Allow Direct-IP Multimedia? n

 Mode

 Redundancy

 FAX

 off

 0

-0

 Modem

 off

+0

 3

 TDD/TTY

-IIS
+US

 '''